plcharbonneau/consul-demo/README.md

   - Create Intention from `web_client` to `product` of type `Allow` and click save
 - Show Web Client web page and point out both working again

-> Describe "Scalability of Intentions"
+> Describe "Scalability of Intentions".
-> If you have 6 `web_client` instances, 17 `listing` instances and 23 `product` instances
-> you'd have `6 * 17 + 6 * 23 = 240` endpoint combinations to define
+> If you have 6 `web_client` instances, 17 `listing` instances and 23 `product` instances; you'd have `6 * 17 + 6 * 23 = 240` endpoint combinations to define.
-> Those can be replaced with just _2_ intention definitions
+> Those can be replaced with just _2_ intention definitions.
-> Another example: If you double the number of backends, you have to add _another_ 240 endpoint combinations
+> Another example: If you double the number of backends, you have to add _another_ 240 endpoint combinations.
-> With Intentions, you do _nothing_ because intentions follow the service
+> With Intentions, you do _nothing_ because intentions follow the service.

 ### Configuration K/V - displayed on webclient UI